 Unlike some other evening primrose varieties which stay close to the ground, oenothera pallida

 grows quite tall - up to 3 feet, bearing its four-petaled flowers along the upper portions of long, thin, curving, reddish stems.
 But like other species the flowers are large, about 3 inches across, white for most of the blooming period becoming pinkish when mature.
 Buds are reddish purple.
 The petals overlap only slightly or remain separate, and have a lime green patch at the base.
 They often have a distinct ridge down the middle, radiating out from the center.
-In the middle of the flower are thin stamens bearing yellow anthers, and a longer ovarian tube.
+In the middle of the flower are thin stamens bearing yellow anthers, and a longer pistil.

 On older plants the base of the stems becomes woody.
 All plant parts are hairless.
 The irregularly-toothed leaves and sprawling stems give the plant a somewhat untidy appearance.
 Stem leaves are similar in size to those around the base.